 I was getting a sense of what these small local contractors go through every week.

 Waiting for another delivery would have taken at least 24 hours (it was already mid-day when this shipment arrived).
-Rich was sick of waiting, and he had no intention of wasting another half day the next day, so he took his truck and trailer and picked up the gigantic boards himself the next morning.
+Our contractor was sick of waiting, and he had no intention of wasting another half day the next day, so he took his truck and trailer and picked up the gigantic boards himself the next morning.
 We were back in business.